Sheila A. Weinberg, Founder & CEO

 Courtney Fox, Operations and Marketing Manager

 Courtney Fox is the Operations and Marketing Manager for Truth in Accounting.
-She is responsible for TIA’s social media pages, email platform, and CRM database.
+She is responsible for TIA’s social media pages, email platform, and is a certified Salesforce Administrator.
 In her role, she also creates content, develops outreach strategies, and manages marketing campaigns to further TIA’s mission of educating people on the truth behind government finances.